anqua/at-a/index.md

 - *Mar 2026* — Yujie Liu (Jessie), with a background in English literature, just joined @A as an Mphil student.
 She will work on generative AI, human-computer, and human-animal interaction.
 Welcome Yujie!

-- *Mar 2026* — Lei Han (Simona), master's graduate from HKUST-gz, just joined @A as a co-supervised PhD candidate.
-His work focuses on AI applied for learning about built cultural heritage.
+- *Mar 2026* — Lei Han (Simon), master's graduate from HKUST-gz, and with a background in fine arts from the Chinese Academy of Fine arts  joined @A as a co-supervised PhD candidate (with prof. Davi Yip as main supervisoe).
+His work focuses on AI applied to learning about built cultural heritage.
 Welcome Simon!

 - *Jan 2026* - editing a special issue under the theme <a href="https://raco.cat/index.php/Artnodes/about/call-for-papers-no-disciplinari" target="_blank" rel="noopener">Un-disciplinary: Entangled ways of seeing, knowing and doing</a> in the journal <a href="https://raco.cat/index.php/Artnodes/about/" target="_blank" rel="noopener">ArtNodes</a>.
 This builds on the <a href="https://www.youtube.com/watch?v=m4Iat5GsrV0" target="_blank" rel="noopener">Un-disciplinary</a> symposium and art exhibition organized in Aalborg in 2023, and funded by <a href="https://novonordiskfonden.dk/en/" target="_blank" rel="noopener">Novo Nordisk Fonden</a>